Financial Contrast: Realogy (RLGY) vs. The Competition

 Analyst Recommendations

-This is a breakdown of recent ratings and price targets for Realogy and its competitors, as provided by MarketBeat.
+This is a summary of recent recommendations and price targets for Realogy and its competitors, as provided by MarketBeat.com.

 |Sell Ratings